SKTR: Trace Recovery from Stochastically Known Logs: SKTR Algorithm

+We now introduce \gls{SKTR} (Algorithm~\ref{alg:sktr}), inspired by an alignment-based conformance checking approach~\cite{bogdanov2022conformance}.
+It takes as input a stochastic trace model $T$ and a process model $SN$, constructs (Line~\ref{algline:SSP}) a stochastic synchronous product $SSP$ (see~\cite{bogdanov2022conformance} for a formal definition) and a corresponding reachability multigraph $RG$ (Line~\ref{algline:RG}, Section~\ref{sec:RG}), and searches for an optimal alignment (Lines~\ref{algline:start_search}--\ref{algline:end_search}, Sections~\ref{sec:search_rg}--\ref{sec:integrating seq probs within SKTR}).
+The initialization stage involves hyperparameter settings based on the guidelines presented in Section~\ref{sec:model} for selecting the cost function, calculations to determine the sequence--probability mapping, and via exploration--exploitation, testing and grid search (see examples in~\cite{chocron2022delay}) for the history length and trade-off parameters.

-Whenever the true activity labels are associated with the highest probabilities, the Argmax heuristic accurately recovers the trace.
-Since many prediction models and sensors are not perfectly accurate, true labels are not necessarily associated with the highest probabilities and the Argmax heuristic may lead to inaccurate trace recovery.
-To illustrate, consider once more the trace in Table~\ref{tab:stochastic_trace_for_the_running_example} and its model in Figure~\ref{fig:stochastic trace model running example}.
-Consider also a process model as presented in Figure~\ref{fig:process_model_running_example}.
-Applying \gls{SKTR} (to be presented next) to compute the conformance cost between the trace and the model, and then extracting the trace from the optimal alignment by removing the $>>$ symbols from the moves corresponding to the trace (i.e., skip symbol aligned with a model move), results in the trace $\langle B,C,E\rangle$, which is clearly different than the Argmax prediction $\langle A,C,E\rangle$.
-If the process model in Figure~\ref{fig:process_model_running_example} faithfully represents the true process, we can conclude that the Argmax heuristic offers inferior prediction since the trace $\langle A,C,E \rangle$ is not valid according to the model.
-Still, it is possible that the process model has a low fitness and thus, does not conform with the mentioned trace, while the trace is indeed possible in the real-world.
+Consider, for example, the stochastic trace in Table~\ref{tab:stochastic_trace_for_the_running_example}, its stochastic model (Figure~\ref{fig:stochastic log model example}), and the process model in Figure~\ref{fig:process_model_running_example}. \gls{SKTR} recovers the trace from the optimal alignment by removing the skip symbol aligned with a model's move.
+The recovered trace $\langle B,C,E\rangle$ is different than the Argmax prediction $\langle A,C,E\rangle$ (see Section~\ref{sec:model}).
+If the process model reflects reality faithfully, we can conclude that the Argmax heuristic offers an inferior prediction since $\langle A,C,E \rangle$ is not valid according to the model.
+This depends on the process model's quality since a process model with low fitness may not conform with the aforementioned trace, while the trace may be possible in reality.

-This example leads to an important insight.
-The quality of the recovered trace heavily depends on the quality of the process model, with a tradeoff of fitness and precision.
-A low fitting model can result in rejecting true activity labels within a trace that does not conform well to the model.
-A model with a low precision can result in wrong activity labels being predicted by the recovery algorithm if such activities are possible according to the model.
-In Section~\ref{sec:experimental_study}, we investigate this tradeoff in more detail.

-Next, we present \gls{SKTR}, a trace recovery algorithm from \gls{SK} traces.
-Differently from a previously introduced conformance checking algorithm \algName~ \cite{bogdanov2022conformance}, the \gls{SKTR} represents the synchronous product as a \textit{multigraph}, which enables distinguishing between nonsynchronous moves with different properties (e.g., probabilities) and applying various cost functions.
-Both of these features are useful for adapting and improving the accuracy of the trace recovery task.

-\subsection{Constructing a reachability multigraph}
+\subsection{Constructing a Reachability Multigraph}